unblinking/saltpack/specs/saltpack_encryption_v1.md

 finally an empty payload packet.

 ### Header Packet
-The header packet is a MessagePack list with these contents:
+The header packet is a MessagePack array with these contents:

 ```
 [